dmnks/rpm/docs/manual/spec.md

 ## Runtime scriptlets

+These scriptlets are executed before or after an operation

+when the package is installed or erased from the system.
+There are multiple slots in which these scriptlets are called,
+namely:

+ * Before the installation or erasure
+ * After the installation or erasure

 Runtime scriptlets are executed at the time of install and erase of the package.
 By default, scriptlets are executed with `/bin/sh` shell, but this can be overridden with `-p <path>` as an argument to the scriptlet